Dhi13man/open_route_service/README.md

 2. Create a new instance of the class with your [OpenRouteService API Key](https://openrouteservice.org/dev/#/signup): `OpenRouteService openRouteService = OpenRouteService(apiKey: 'YOUR-API-KEY');`
 3. Use the handy class methods to easily generate Directions, Isochrones, Time-Distance Matrix, Pelias Geocoding, POIs, Elevation and routing Optimizations etc, letting the package handle all the complex HTTP requests in the background for you.

-Example of how to use the package to use [OpenRoute Service's Directions API](https://openrouteservice.org/dev/#/api-docs/v2/directions):
+Example of how to use the package to use [openrouteservice's Directions API](https://openrouteservice.org/dev/#/api-docs/v2/directions):

 ```dart
 import 'package:open_route_service/open_route_service.dart';